 Although not regulated by state authorities, the Swiss Association of Engineers and Architects (SIA) publishes very detailed rules, which can be considered as the standard in the industry.

-The liability of engineers and architects is governed by Article 97 Paragraph 1 CO combined with Article 398 Paragraph 2 CO (agency), respectively Article 364/368 Paragraph 1 CO (works contract).
+The liability of engineers and architects is governed by Article 97 Paragraph 1 CO combined with Article 398 Paragraph 2 CO (on agency), and Article 364/368 Paragraph 1 CO (on works contracts).

-In general, architects and engineers voluntarily conclude a professional liability insurance.
+In general, architects and engineers voluntarily take out professional liability insurance.
 It is advisable to ascertain that such insurance exists when choosing a planner or an architect.

 vii Accountants and auditors

-Auditors are more strictly regulated by the Federal Law on the Admission and Supervision of Auditors (RAG).
+Auditors are more strictly regulated by the Federal Law on the Admission and Supervision of Auditors.
 Special rules apply to the auditors of financial institutions.
 A special regulatory authority exists.

-The general liability of auditors is governed by Article 755 CO.
-The auditor is liable for all damage caused intentionally or negligently.45 An objective standard applies.
+In addition to the general provisions of agency law, the liability of auditors is governed by Article 755 CO, a provision in the section of the CO dealing with corporate law.
+The auditor is liable for all damage caused intentionally or negligently.46 An objective standard applies.
 The auditor is required to be capable of properly analysing financial statements with respect to their accuracy and adequacy.
 He or she is required to carefully prepare an accurate audit report.
 Special duties apply in particular to the auditors of financial institutions, which are required to inform the financial regulator (FINMA) of violations of regulatory and legal duties by the audited financial institutions.

 The duty of the auditor to notify the judge in cases of insolvency is of particular importance in the context of liability.
 A failure to do so can result in the liability of the auditor for damages resulting from a further deterioration of the financial situation following the audit.
 In this respect, the auditor is also required to ensure that the audit report is prepared and submitted to the shareholders in a timely manner.
 According to Article 699 Paragraph 2 CO, the annual general assembly, which is required to approve the financial statements based on the audit report, must take place within six months of the end of the business year.
 If the board of the directors does not comply with its duty to convene the general assembly in a timely manner, the auditors are authorised and required to themselves convene the general assembly.
 The failure to do so can again lead to the liability of the auditors.

 Professional liability insurance is the standard in the industry.
-Regulated auditors are legally required to be insured.46
+Regulated auditors are legally required to be insured.47

 viii Insurance professionals